Pursuing Wonder, Knowledge & Love

 Bluebonnet’s tuition-free logic classes taught by Dr. Gary Hartenburg help equip students to reason well so that they can be critical thinkers and successful scholars across a wide range of disciplines and fields of study and throughout all areas of their lives.
 As a handmaid to Wisdom and Theology, Logic can assist students with discerning truth, avoiding falsehood, and communicating winsomely, like St. Paul, as ambassadors for the Gospel.

 Since logical reasoning skills and habits require time and practice to hone, BHSC offers a multi-year logic sequence.
-For the 2023–24 academic year, students who took Logic in 22-23 will continue their two-year logic rotation with Cycle 2:
+For the 2025–26 academic year, returning logic students will continue in Year 2 of our two-year logic rotation:

 In Cycle Year 1, students work through Socratic Logic, by Peter Kreeft, which presents the complete system of classical Aristotelian logic, the natural logic of the four language arts (reading, writing, speaking, and listening).
 Students practice interpreting ordinary language, analyzing and also constructing effective arguments, smoking out hidden assumptions, making “argument maps,” and using the Socratic method in various circumstances.
 Exercises in the text expose students to many classical quotations, and additional chapters introduce philosophical issues in a Socratic manner and from a commonsense, realistic point of view.
 This course prepares students for reading Great Books and models Socrates as the beginner’s ideal teacher and philosopher.